 Besides the word “London” in its name, the accelerator program accepts applications from the whole world.

-So that’s our curated list of 6 places to drop by.
+So that’s our curated list of top 8 startup destinations to drop by in London.
 Do you have any experiences connected with these accelerators?
 Or maybe you’ve benefited directly from their initiatives, just like some of our clients?
-Tell your story on our Facebook profile!
+Tell your story on our LinkedIn profile!
 If you feel like this post might prove useful to other founders and business owners you know, feel free to share it with them.
 Sharing is caring, and we deeply care about the growth of the FinTech community.